 Providing Better Smiles to Calgary & nearby areas of Alberta

-A recent news article by Reuters in the Calgary Herald discussed how US regulators are seeking a second opinion on whether mercury containing fillings pose a risk to dental patients especially children and pregnant women.
-They want experts to assess how much mercury dental patients are exposed to and how much exposure is acceptable.
+According to a recent article in the Calgary Herald, US regulators are seeking a second opinion on the safety of mercury-containing fillings for dental patients, particularly children and pregnant women.
+The regulators are seeking expert opinions on the amount of mercury that dental patients are exposed to and what level of exposure is considered safe.